techdoer/ostlog/README.md

 	* every individual should own their health and well-being related data
 	* personal and confidential data should be protected and shared at the discretion of its owner
-	* self-tracking data and tools should be simple and accessible to the entire family
+	* self-tracking data and tools should be simple and accessible to all members of the family
-	* collection practices should favor accuracy over fanciness
+	* collection tools should favor accuracy over the latest fancy gadgets
 	* data should follow established standards when applicable